Putinabillaa/IF3140_K02_G04/README.md

     If you choose to input from console, follow this input format: ```R<number>(<item>) W<number>(<item>) C<number>```, each operation separated by space and no other characters.

-    Note: number should be an integer and item should be any string but not a number.
+    Note: number should be an integer (representing transaction number) and item should be any string but not a number.
   5. Choose the algorithm you want to use.

       ```